healeycodes/pleasebeup/README.md

 # pleasebeup

-This was a hackday project that I built in one day with @samlader
+This was a hackday project that I built in one day with @samlader.

 It's a **website monitoring and alert system**.